-6 tips on how to keep your marriage alive.
+How to keep your marriage alive.

 I want to share how to keep your marriage alive and thriving, to the best of my knowledge.
 Here’s a disclaimer: I do not claim to be a marriage expert therefore, I am only sharing tips that have worked for my marriage.